TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/PB0A/README.md

 <img src="images/pb0a_data_chip_unmarked2_t.png" width="50%" height="50%" />

-All boards acquired from various sources on *AliExpress* worked flawlessly.
+All boards **in the original design** acquired from various sources on *AliExpress* worked flawlessly.
+Make sure the two ICs on the board are placed in a 90 degree angle.
+Newer board revisions with both chips in parallel do not seem to be I2C-enabled any longer.

 ### Confusing Labels